Pavichi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8th line Create a script that creates a new global variable 9th line Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 10th line Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
-11th line Write a script that displays the result of BREATH to the power LOVE
+11th line Write a script that displays the result of BREATH to the power LOVE 12th line Write a script that converts a number from base 2 to base 10